dadevel/shells/reverse/connector/cosmopolitan/README.md

-# TCP reverse shell for multiple platforms with Cosmopolitan
+# TCP reverse shell with Cosmopolitan Libc

-Thanks to the dark magic of [cosmopolitan](https://github.com/jart/cosmopolitan/) the resulting binary can run on Linux, Windows and MacOS.
+Thanks to the dark magic of [Cosmopolitan](https://github.com/jart/cosmopolitan/) the resulting binary runs natively on Linux, Windows and MacOS.

 ## Usage